2026 Baden-Württemberg state election: Cem Özdemir (Greens)

-Cem Özdemir, the former Federal Minister of Agriculture, was elected as the Green Party’s lead candidate for the 2026 Baden-Württemberg state election with an overwhelming 97 percent of the vote at the party’s congress in Heidenheim on 24 May 2025.
-The 59-year-old, born in Bad Urach to Turkish immigrant parents, is positioned as a pragmatic and experienced politician, aiming to succeed Winfried Kretschmann, who has served as Baden-Württemberg’s first Green Minister-President since 2011.
-Kretschmann praised Özdemir as “cut from the cloth of a minister-president,” highlighting his ability to lead the state from day one with a blend of pragmatism, local rootedness, and global perspective. Özdemir’s campaign focuses on addressing Baden-Württemberg’s challenges, including the economic impacts of global crises like Russia’s war on Ukraine, the effects of Donald Trump’s “America First” policy, and the pressing issues of climate change and biodiversity loss.
-He advocates for a policy that speaks plainly, confronts reality, and engages citizens on equal terms, emphasizing unity and the state’s potential to remain livable and prosperous.
+Cem Özdemir, the former Federal Minister of Agriculture, was elected as the Green Party’s lead candidate for the 2026 Baden-Württemberg state election with an overwhelming 97 per cent of the vote at the party’s congress in Heidenheim on 24 May 2025.
+The 59-year-old, born in Bad Urach to Turkish immigrant parents, positioned himself as a pragmatic and experienced politician, aiming to succeed Winfried Kretschmann, who served as Baden-Württemberg’s first Green Minister-President since 2011.
+Kretschmann praised Özdemir as "cut from the cloth of a minister-president", highlighting his ability to lead the state from day one with a blend of pragmatism, local rootedness, and global perspective. Özdemir’s campaign focused on addressing Baden-Württemberg’s challenges, including the economic impacts of global crises like Russia’s war on Ukraine, the effects of Donald Trump's "America First" policy, and the pressing issues of climate change and biodiversity loss.
+He advocated for a policy that speaks plainly, confronts reality, and engages citizens on equal terms, emphasising unity and the state’s potential to remain livable and prosperous.

-Özdemir’s policy positions center on ecological transformation as an economic opportunity, particularly for Baden-Württemberg’s automotive industry, which he urges to prioritize electromobility and battery production to maintain its competitive edge.
-At the Unternehmertag of the UBW, he stressed the need for battery manufacturing to stay in the state, describing the car of the future as a “rolling iPhone” and supporting incentives for CO2-neutral technologies.
-He has also critiqued the complexity of existing state funding programs, calling for streamlined support to ensure their effectiveness, even expressing openness to reviewing policies from his own Green-led government. Özdemir warns against a leftward shift within the Greens, arguing that the party must remain true to its core as a “bourgeois opposition” and make the market an ally in climate protection, citing the SPD’s shift toward transfer recipients as a cautionary tale that pushed workers toward the AfD.
-Despite his strong personal approval—39 percent favor him as minister-president compared to 18 percent for CDU’s Manuel Hagel—the Greens lag behind the CDU in polls, with 20-23 percent support compared to the CDU’s 26-31 percent. Özdemir acknowledges the challenge, pledging to campaign vigorously across the state and warning the CDU against overconfidence, while emphasizing a fair and unifying campaign that avoids polarizing rhetoric.
+Özdemir’s policy positions centre on ecological transformation as an economic opportunity, particularly for Baden-Württemberg's automotive industry, which he urged to prioritize electromobility and battery production to maintain its competitive edge.
+At the Unternehmertag of the UBW, he stressed the need for battery manufacturing to stay in the state, describing the car of the future as a "rolling iPhone" and supporting incentives for CO2-neutral technologies.
+He also criticised the complexity of existing state funding programs, calling for streamlined support to ensure their effectiveness, even expressing openness to reviewing policies from his own Green-led government. Özdemir warned against a leftward shift within the Greens, arguing that the party must remain true to its core as a "bourgeois opposition" and make the market an ally in climate protection, citing the SPD's shift toward transfer recipients as a cautionary tale that pushed workers toward the AfD.
+Despite his strong personal approval—39 per cent favoured him as minister-president compared to 18 per cent for CDU's Manuel Hagel—the Greens lagged behind the CDU in polls, with 20 to 23 per cent support compared to the CDU's 26 to 31 per cent. Özdemir acknowledged the challenge, pledging to campaign vigorously across the state and warning the CDU against overconfidence, while emphasising a fair and unifying campaign that avoids polarising rhetoric.